 Did it work?

-My mom is a really good cook, and we all eat very well whenever we sit at her table.
+My mom is a great cook, and we all enjoy eating whenever we sit at her table.
 Is it because of the Kitchen Witch?
 That I can’t say.

 Legend of Kitchen Witch

 Witches have always been a part of German Folklore.
-From the Witches of Grimm’s Fairy Tales and the Walpurgisnacht Witches in the Harz Mountains, to Pechta the Epiphany-Eve witch, and Frau Holda (Holle) the “matron” of domestic chores who is seen to have connections with the spirit world.
-And for centuries children have been warned about the witches that live in the Black Forest.
-Some are good, some are, well, not so good…. and can cause trouble for those who haven’t finished their spinning or kept the house tidy.
-The Kitchen Witch, came out of this folklore… and lucky for us, she is a good witch!
+From the Witches of Grimm’s Fairy Tales and the Walpurgisnacht Witches in the Harz Mountains, to Pechta the Epiphany-Eve witch, and Frau Holda (Holle), the “matron” of domestic chores with connections with the spirit world.
+And for centuries, children have been warned about the witches that live in the Black Forest.
+Some are good, some are, well, not so good, and can cause trouble for those who haven’t finished their spinning or kept the house tidy.
+The Kitchen Witch came out of German folklore, and lucky for us, she is a good witch!

-Granted, there is some debate about the origin of the German Kitchen Witch… some say that they come from Scandinavia, but I would argue that since so many German Legends migrated north (like Frau Holla became Frau Hulla in Norse Legend) the Kitchen Witch probably traveled in that direction too.
-Oddly, the first written documentation of Kitchen witches actually comes from England where a Kitchen Witch was actually bequeathed in a Will (she must have overseen some pretty tasty food if she was that important!).
+There is some debate about the origin of the German Kitchen Witch.
+Some claim they originate from Scandinavia.
+Still, since so many German Legends migrated north (like Frau Holla became Frau Hulla in Norse Legend), it’s possible that the Kitchen Witch probably traveled in that direction too.
+Oddly, the first written documentation of Kitchen witches comes from England, where a Kitchen Witch was bequeathed in a Will (she must have overseen some pretty tasty food if she was that important!).

 The Kitchen is Where MAGIC Happens!

-The Kitchen has always been the center of the home, since that is where food is prepared.
-But it’s more than food, kitchen magic is the oldest “magic”.
-The kitchen was/is where medicinal teas were brewed, and it’s where salves and healing poultices were made.
+food is prepared.
+But it’s more than food!
+Kitchen magic is the oldest form of “magic”.
+Medicinal teas are brewed there, and it’s where salves and healing poultices were made.
 It’s the place where wise women cared for their families and their communities.
 The idea of a beneficial Kitchen Witch overseeing the home and kitchen makes perfect sense.

 Witch Arabella, Felt Kitchen Witch, Kitchen Witch Doll,